Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Many established businesses prefer to charge a flat rate because it’s centered around a value-based pricing concept.

 Also, clients typically feel better about paying flat rates because they don’t have to worry about cleaners milking the clock.
-In addition, they know what price to expect every time.

 Even though this is one of the most common pricing methods for established cleaning businesses, it may not be the best option for new ones.